 XXXX University’s Women's Health Nurse Practitioner Master of Science Program is the pinnacle of nursing education.
-I am currently studying for a Master’s Degree online at XXXX University, and I hope to transfer to XXXX based on my strong performance as a graduate nursing student.
+I am currently studying for a master’s degree online at XXXX University, and I hope to transfer to XXXX based on my robust performance as a graduate nursing student.

 I have worked as a Nurse Clinician II since 08/2014 and was selected as the employee of the month on my floor at the beginning of this year - a surgical floor with a heavy emphasis on gynecological patients.
 This sustained, day-to-day contact with women’s health issues has enhanced my drive to specialize and distinguish myself in this area.
-Some pregnant patients are not at high risk for delivery yet but have some medical problems, and some patients have a fetal demise.
+Some pregnant patients are not at elevated risk for delivery yet have medical problems, and some patients suffer fetal demise.
 I just accepted a labor and delivery position that will begin on the 24th of May, and I could not be more excited to start.

 I went to the Philippines for three weeks to support a medical mission, working with doctors, surgeons, surgical staff, and nurses to attend to over 4,000 patients.
 We went to villages and set up clinics to assist people who did not have access to medical care.
 I shadowed and assisted Operating Room nurses, PACU nurses, and CRNAs during surgery.
-These were the fullest, happiest, and most satisfying days of my life to date – leaving me hungry for further mission work in the future.
+These were the fullest, happiest, and most satisfying days of my life – leaving me hungry for further mission work.
 I am not only bilingual in English/Polish, but I also have a rapidly developing conversational ability in Spanish.
-I could not be more pleased with my progress in this language because I tend to see it as the language of the underserved, which is more and more the case, particularly in Chicago.
+I could not be more pleased with my progress in this language because I tend to see it as the language of the underserved, which is increasingly the case, particularly in Chicago.
 I volunteer every year for an MDA camp in June and have been doing so for the past four years for children with muscular dystrophy.

 Thank you for considering my application.